All Episodes

 And this was something that we were very aware of.

-Uh, we didn't think it was controversial at all.
+We didn't think it was controversial at all.

-It apparently leaked, it was about a seven-page letter um that he wrote in May, and it was his his encouragements and his admonitions, uh his admonishments rather, uh, to the way that they were handling their PR uh situation.
+And it was his encouragements and his admonitions, his admonishments, rather, to the way that they were handling their PR situation.

 He was like, hey, listen, I'm out on an island here.

-Uh give me from your perspective, because I know you talked about Israel with Charlie.
+Give me, from your perspective, because I know you talked about Israel with Charlie.

-You you talked about all of this stuff.
+You talked about all of this stuff.

-What was what is your perspective on that letter?
+What is your perspective on that letter?

-What was your perspective on the reaction to the letter and what was in the contents of it?
+What was your perspective on the reaction to the letter?

-So I did read the letter last night, and I mean, essentially it it's the everything I ever heard Charlie say about this very topic publicly or privately.
+And I mean, essentially, it's everything I ever heard Charlie say about this very topic publicly or privately.

-I mean, hey, during COVID, um when we were pushing back on that, I mean, I was very critical of the government of Israel during that.
+I mean, hey, during COVID, when we were pushing back on that, I mean, I was very critical of the government of Israel during that.

-Bibi Netanyahu launched probably the worst lockdown of any industrialized country, free industrialized country in the world.
+B.B.
+Netanyahu launched probably the worst lockdown of any industrialized country, free industrialized country in the world.

-I mean, I even said on my show, guys, I'm like, has he not read a history book?
+His successor, Naftali Bennett, I mean, I even said on my show, guys, I'm like, has he not read a history book?

-Did we not understand the last time we turned the Jewish people over to a biomedical fascist state?
+Do we not understand the last time we turned the Jewish people over to a biomedical fascist state?

-Tali's politics are would be considered left left-leaning politics.
+Naftali's politics would be considered left-leaning politics.

 Yes, yes.

-At the same time, we have a rising tide of anti-Semitism on the right that I know Charlie was greatly uh concerned about.
+At the same time, we have a rising tide of anti-Semitism on the right that I know Charlie was greatly concerned about.

 Just literally in the last days before he died, we were having those conversations.

-Yes, they both have uh the historical Christian view, predispensationalism of the nation of Israel.
+And even though there's deep doctrinal differences there going back to the Reformation, yes, they both have the historical Christian view, pre-dispensationalism of the nation of Israel.

-Explain that though.
+Explain that, though.

-Pause at predispensationalism for those who don't know.
+Pause at pre-dispensationalism for those who don't know.

-Yeah, so the the pre before dispensationalism, the church primarily believed that the covenant with Israel was fulfilled when Jesus said it is finished.
+So before dispensationalism, the church primarily believed that the covenant with Israel was fulfilled when Jesus said it is finished.

-In fact, one of the great divisions in the early church were remember, everybody's a Jew at first.
+In fact, one of the great divisions in the early church were, remember, everybody's a Jew at first.

 It's just a matter of whether they believe Yeshua is Messiah or not.